emeentag/user-service-with-json-or-xml/readme.md

 ## Service for user

-In this challenge a member service is implemented.
+In this project a member service is implemented.
 Project contains the unit tests so you can understand the endpoints and others by following unit tests.

 Please note that: according to `Accept` and `Content-Type` header in your request, app will decide which kind of data you want to retrieve.